 The Alameda County Employees’ Retirement Association (ACERA) provides these pages as a service primarily to its members, their beneficiaries and the public generally.
 ACERA makes no representations or warranties, express or implied, with respect to any statements and/or documents, or any part thereof, including any warranties of title, noninfringement of copyright or patent rights of others, merchantability, or fitness or suitability for any purpose.

 ACERA cannot and does not warrant that the information on this server is absolutely current, although every effort is made to ensure that it is kept as current as possible.
-The individual web pages have modification dates, which can be used as guides to the timeliness of the data; however, we cannot warrant that no changes have been made to the source information since that date.

-ACERA cannot and does not warrant the accuracy of documents contained in this Web Site beyond the source documents, although every attempt is made to work from authoritative sources.
+ACERA cannot and does not warrant the accuracy of documents contained in this website beyond the source documents, although every attempt is made to work from authoritative sources.

 Please note that ACERA is governed by the County Employees’ Retirement Law of 1937 (CERL ‘37), as well as the Internal Revenue Code, and various rules and regulations, all of which are complex and subject to change.
-In the event of any conflict between those governing authorities and the information on this Web Site, the governing authorities shall have precedence.
+In the event of any conflict between those governing authorities and the information on this website, the governing authorities shall have precedence.

-The information presented in this Web Site should not be construed as legal advice or as a legal opinion on specific facts.
+The information presented in this website should not be construed as legal advice or as a legal opinion on specific facts.
 For legal advice regarding specific facts, consult an attorney knowledgeable in retirement law matters.

 California FPPC Form 801